THIS PAGE NOT VERIFIED BY WIZARD COUNCIL

 Wizards

 Wizards have widely varied appearances in body plan alone, but generally fall into the categories of both humanoid and human-sized.
-In regards to the humanoid wizards, it's incredibbly common for them to have "off" or "peculiar" proportions that make it hard for them to pass as human should they attempt to.
-Wizards also generally have dark "skin" (skin being in quotes here due to it being the same material the entire way through), often blending into the shadows of their garb.
-However, their eyes and teeth are luminous, not exactly glowing but they stand out against the rest of the wizard and can be seen clearly even in the dark.
-Wizards also, despite having external features that might imply them, do not have internal organs. this does not mean theyre solid all the way through though, as its common for mouths to have "throats" regardless of placement.
-While a number of these features arent required for certain functions they most certainly enhance them, a wizard without a mouth can still eat, but a wizard with one can taste what theyre eating, for example.
+Wizards generally have dark "skin"1, often blending into the shadows of their garb.
+Notably, their eyes and teeth are semi-luminous, not exactly glowing but they stand out against the rest of the Wizard and can be seen clearly even in the dark.
+Wizards, despite having external features that might imply them, do not have internal organs.
+Despite this, they are not solid all the way through.
+It's common for mouths to have "throats" regardless of placement, and the like.